mpailab/pylext/DESCRIPTION.md

-Language extension system works in two stages: parsing text and expanding macros, i.e. transforming syntax tree from extended grammar to standard python grammar.
+Language extension system works in two stages: parsing text and expanding macros, i.e. transforming syntax tree from extended grammar to standard Python grammar.
 This procedure is applied to each statement in file separately, so it is possible to define new syntax and use it in the next statement.